 Root Cause

-The repeated job is simple in human language but split across Microsoft 365 systems: SharePoint holds the changing source, Teams is where the update needs to appear, Power Automate handles schedule and posting, and AI/agent features may handle summarisation.
+The repeated job is simple in human language but split across Microsoft 365 systems: SharePoint holds the changing source, Teams is where the update needs to appear, Power Automate handles schedule and posting, and AI or agent features may help with summarisation.
 The business user gets stuck because no single surface explains the safe daily-summary path end to end.

 The Numbers